Monitoring

 Whilst not currently the standard of treatment in the UK, many LBCUK patient advocates have asked for an annual breast MRI, due to concerns about tumours not being picked up on imaging and wanting to reduce the worry of tumours being missed.

-Studies have shown that MRI is superior to conventional imaging for detecting lobular breast cancer, especially for individuals who also have dense breast tissue (Johnson, K., Sarma, D. & Hwang, E.S.
+Studies have shown that MRI is superior to conventional imaging for detecting Lobular Breast Cancer, especially for individuals who also have dense breast tissue (Johnson, K., Sarma, D. & Hwang, E.S.
 Lobular breast cancer series: imaging.
 Breast Cancer Res 17, 94 (2015). https://doi.org/10.1186/s13058-015-0605-0)

-If all or part of your lobular tumour was missed on mammogram you may want to ask for on-going annual MRI monitoring too.
-To help you with this ask, we have produced a template letter for you, containing some of the latest scientific evidence about lobular and MRIs, to send to your medical team if you wish to ask for this monitoring in the future.
+If all or part of your Lobular tumour was missed on mammogram you may want to ask for on-going annual MRI monitoring too.
+To help you with this ask, we have produced a template letter for you, containing some of the latest scientific evidence about Lobular and MRIs, to send to your medical team if you wish to ask for this monitoring in the future.
 The letter can be downloaded here.
 Please contact us if you have any further questions or concerns about this.

-For women with a history of lobular breast cancer, having dense breast tissue can also make finding a recurrence more difficult.
+For women with a history of Lobular Breast Cancer, having dense breast tissue can also make finding a recurrence more difficult.
 Screening Ultrasound and Tomosynthesis (3-D mammography) are both imaging alternatives that increase cancer detection in all women with dense breasts.
-The American College of Radiology has a fact sheet on dense breasts and imaging (not lobular specific) and issued recommendations for MRI in particular cases for women with dense breast tissue.
+The American College of Radiology has a fact sheet on dense breasts and imaging (not Lobular specific) and issued recommendations for MRI in particular cases for women with dense breast tissue.

 Stay Updated